 The segmentation results can be observed on one of the stacks (Figure 11).
 Here the images were taken from different z coordinates to show how the algorithm can connect regions in three dimensions.
 It can be seen three labeled cells.
 The cells’ outlines are clear for a2,3, b1,2 and c1,2, the segmentation is clear and defect-free.
-The contour line goes exactly on the cells’ membrane.
+The contour line follows the cells’ membrane.
 But this is not always the case.
 Sometimes the algorithm can fail when segmenting the cells with a black spot on, which is caused by the nucleus (Figure 11 a1, b3, c3).
 That is a common issue with this dataset.
 The nuclei do not produce the fluorescence signal, because it is not stained, and the only signal, that we can get for segmentation produces a signal from intercellular volume, except a nucleus.
 The algorithm struggles to differentiate between separation of extracellular space and nuclei space.

 Current segmentation lacks cell separation (Figure 9).
 Often, when performing the labeling it is difficult to distinguish between separate cells.
 Having easily distinguishable anchors like separately stained cell nuclei might improve accuracy and help to quantify cells.